MicrosoftDocs/cpp-docs.it-it/docs/standard-library/allocator-class.md

 ### <a name="parameters"></a>Parametri

-`right` L'oggetto allocatore da copiare.
+*a destra* l'oggetto allocatore da copiare.

 ### <a name="remarks"></a>Note